oracle/coherence-operator/docs/developer.md

       `oracle/coherence 12.2.1.3.0-standalone c6dbeed01b35 22 seconds ago 622MB`

-   7. cd to `OracleCoherence/samples/122131-patch` within the
-      `docker-images` cloned repository.
+   7. Coherence operator requires Coherence 12.2.1.3.1 docker image.
+To build a 12.2.1.3.1 patch from the Coherence 12.2.1.3.0 base docker image, cd to `OracleCoherence/samples/122131-patch` within the `docker-images` cloned repository.

    8. Follow the steps in [these